mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 A *seamless monument* is a very common term in Buddhism.

 If you go to [Eiheiji](glossary#eiheiji) monastery, in front of the gates, there is a huge lantern by a small pond, where people let go of fish and turtles, whatever.
 That is freedom for that [time and place], for the fish and turtles to be free from their dangerous situation.
 So by this pond you have a big lantern.
 You know the lanterns in temples?
-Not like this [here]... you can see pictures of them.
-(Transcriber’s Note:  possibly see [*tōrō*, stone lantern](glossary#tōrō).)
+Not like this [here].
+You can see pictures of them. (*Transcriber’s Note*:  probably [*tōrō*: stone lanterns](glossary#tōrō).)
 And then these are called seamless lanterns.
 The pond is called [*hoshō*], which means “let the beings be alive” – just let go of these beings.
 So for this, you cannot have any exception for the fish and turtles you have caught; just let go of it.
 So [it is] *formless*.
 In [*Prajnaparamita*](glossary#Prajnaparamita), we say formless: no eyes, no ears, [et cetera].
 A seamless lantern or seamless monument is not a particular monument or lantern, but this is exactly a picture of life and death.

 [When your] picture of life [is] just like a seamless monument, then at that time you can really transmit human culture to the next generation.